Maximilian Mang: Professional career

+Indianapolis Colts

 After going unselected in the 2025 NFL draft, Mang signed with the Indianapolis Colts as an undrafted free agent.
 He was designated the team's exempt/international player as part of the International Player Pathway (IPP) program.
 He was also selected by the Hamilton Tiger-Cats in the second round (11th overall) of the 2025 CFL global draft.
-He was waived by the Colts on August 25, 2025 and re-signed to the practice squad two days later.
+He was waived by the Colts on August 25, 2025, and re-signed to the practice squad two days later.
 Mang was released on November 18.

+New York Giants

+On November 24, 2025, Mang signed with the New York Giants' practice squad.

+Hamilton Tiger-Cats

+On April 30, 2026, Mang signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).